James Cosh: Career

 Cosh served for four years on Efate in the New Hebrides (now Vanuatu).
-He translated Genesis and John into the local language.
+He translated the Biblical books of Genesis and John into the local language.

-Cosh moved to Australia and served as a theological lecturer, before being appointed to the Hunter Baillie chair of Oriental and Polynesian Languages in St Andrew's College, University of Sydney in 1899.
+In 1870, Cosh moved on to Australia and served as a theological lecturer, before being appointed to the Hunter Baillie chair of Oriental and Polynesian Languages in St Andrew's College, University of Sydney, in 1899.